 URBAN GROWTH ISSUE MANAGEMENT REQUIREMENT (AS STATED IN THE CAPE TOWN SDF) STELLENBOSCH MSDF VIEW FAURE There is a development threat to "winelands" in the Faure Hills.
 Residential development within the CCT municipal boundary between Faure and Firgrove including Croydon Vineyard Estate, Croydon Olive Estate, Kelderhof Country Estate, and Sitari Fields, is prompting demand for similar residential developments to the north of the CCT municipal boundary and urban edge within the Faure Hills.
 The location of such demand within the Stellenbosch municipal area is motivated by developers given the following: Convenient linkages to bulk services within the downslope CCT developments.
 Access to potable water given the nearby Faure water-works and reservoir.
 Being highly accessible given the proximity of the N2 and R102.
 Panoramic views of False Bay and the Peninsula.
 Being within a viticulture area with access to renowned wineries (e.g. Vergenoegd) and within close proximity to Dreamworld.
 Such development outside the CCT urban edge will impact directly on the "winelands" within the SM area.
 Accordingly, a collaborative urban edge/ municipal boundary assessment undertaken by CCT and SM is required to soften the CCT urban edge, especially where such edge coincides with the municipal boundary and directly abuts vineyards.
 This would serve to lessen the threat to the adjacent viticulture areas and address the misperception of developers regarding extending the urban edge within the Faure Hills to benefit from its locational advantages.
-Further encroachment of agricultural land should be resisted.
-Arguably, however, it is development supported by the CCT that has led to significant pressure on agriculture and nature areas within SM.
 HELDERBERG HILLS Settlement model roll-out threats to agricultural working and heritage landscapes between Stellenbosch and Helderberg.
 Settlement types, their roll-out and management within the Stellenbosch-Helderberg rural interface area demonstrates the following settlement policy disparities: A CCT settlement policy underpinned by strict settlement growth management (i.e. containment) and limited non-agricultural and new settlement development in its rural area.
 A SM settlement policy focussing on "inter-connected nodes" with existing rural and urban settlement transformation through densification and extension.
 The roll-out of the 'inter-connected node" settlement model within the Stellenbosch-Helderberg interface rural area raises concern in the following respects: Various urban settlement forms, architectural styles and land use components not compatible with the existing heritage and agricultural working landscape (e.g. James Town/ De Zalze node).
 Promotion of ribbon development along the R44 (e.g. James Town/ De Zalze node).
 Development or extension of inter-connected nodes in close proximity to the CCT urban edge (e.g. Raithby, De Wynlanden Estate) with such developments prompting similar development demand outside the CCT urban edge.
 Ensuring the integrity of heritage and agricultural working landscapes that comprise the Stellenbosch-Helderberg rural interface requires a CCT-SM collaborative planning forum to achieve synergy between the disparate settlement policies.
-The concept of "inter-connected" nodes contained in the previous Stellenbosch MSDF is mis-represented by the CCT.
-The concept acknowledges the existence of existing settlements - including Raithby - but does not necessarily imply its further development.
-This notion is re-afirmed in the new MSDF.
-In many ways, the CCT, through allowing land use change, created extreme pressure on agricultural land within the jurisdiction of SM.